inroutephp/inroute/README.md

 Optionally you may specify a root path for all controller routes.
 Se the example controller below, or the example app in the source tree.

-### @param

-Controllers that needs dependencies injected specify these using the @param tag.
-The syntax is

-    @param Type $varName inject:containerMethod

-Where $varName is the name of the contructor parameter and containerMethod is the name of the DI-container method that should be called to create the dependency.

 ### @route

 Controller methods that should be routable use the @route tag.
 The syntax is